mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/table.md

 ## Library Installation

-Run the following terminal command from your project to install the most recent Angular Table
+Run the following terminal command from your project to install the most recent Tanstack Table Angular adapter version:
-version:

 ```
 npm install @tanstack/angular-table